-How to make an Electric Guitar sound like an Acoustic
+How to Make an Electric Guitar Sound Like an Acoustic – Tips and Techniques

-You can make your electric guitar sound like an acoustic either by using an effect pedal that simulates a sound of an acoustic guitar or by adding a special pickup to your electric guitar that would make it sound like an acoustic.
+There are several ways to make your electric guitar sound like an acoustic guitar.
+One way is to use an effect pedal that simulates the sound of an acoustic guitar.
+Another way is to add a special pickup to your electric guitar that will give it the acoustic sound you’re looking for.

 Option 1 – Use an Effect Pedal to make the Electric guitar sound like an Acoustic